Aspiring to become a leader of the global health industry, GC Pharma is working to make the world safer and healthier.

-Having achieved its first major success in the early 1980s with the development of Hepavax, a hepatitis-B vaccine, Green Cross established the Mogam Institute for Biomedical Research (now the Mogam Biotechnology Institute) in 1984, the first nonprofit research foundation to be established by the private sector in Korea.
+Having achieved its first major success in the early 1980s with the development of Hepavax, a hepatitis-B vaccine, GC Pharma(formerly known as Green Cross Corporation) established the Mogam Institute for Biomedical Research (now the Mogam Biotechnology Institute) in 1984, the first nonprofit research foundation to be established by the private sector in Korea.
 The Mogam Institute researches and develops a wide range of pharmaceuticals for prevention, diagnosis, and treatment of disease, with an unwavering commitment over three decades to exploring the scientific causes and mechanisms of various life phenomena and contributing to the health of the nation and the world.
 The Institute has successfully developed and commercialized a number of key medicines, including vaccines (such as Suduvax, the varicella vaccine), a recombinant interferon, a G-CSF and other protein-based treatments, and HIV and HCV diagnostic products.
 Through its extensive knowledge and experience, the Institute continues to invest in the acquisition of additional personnel and technology, with a focus on vaccines, cancer, infectious diseases, and rare and neglected diseases.